whiteout-io/crypto-lib/README.md

 ## Getting started - HTML5:

-* To get started, check out the mocha browser tests
+* To get started, check out the mocha browser tests.
+There is currently no require.js build for the client yet so you'll have to include the individual scripts by hands.
 * Has been tested to work on iOS, Chrome, Firefox, Safari and Internet Explorer 10.
 * For browsers that don't support window.crypto.getRandomValues(), forge's fortuna algorithm is used to generate pseudo random numbers.
-* There is currently no require.js build for the client yet so you'll have to include the scripts by hands
 * The crypto operations should be done inside of a Web Worker thread to not block the main UI thread.
 * [This video](http://www.youtube.com/watch?v=WljJ5guzcLs&feature=share&list=PLBNz3Grrh0qUDwpT0G_1zt9n_uOuan920) also gives some good pointers on how to secure your HTML5 app using Content Security Policy (CSP), sandboxed iframes and CORS in order to protect against XSS and other attacks.